1982 Beaconsfield by-election: Candidates

+Election

 Beaconsfield had been one of the safest seats held by the Conservative Party, and a Conservative victory was expected.
 The real fight was for second place; the Liberal candidate had finished a close third in 1979.
 Labour fought to remain the main opposition party for the seat.

 In the March 1982 Glasgow Hillhead by-election, the SDP's Roy Jenkins won a traditionally Conservative seat for the Alliance, with Labour, previously the main challengers in Hillhead, in third place.
 With the SDP winning three of four by-elections since its formation in March 1981, The Glasgow Herald speculated that the new party threatened the Conservatives' hold on Beaconsfield.
 However, in the intervening weeks the Falklands War began.

 The 53% turnout was almost 20 percentage points below 1979's, and unusually low for a by-election.
 Smith held the seat for the Conservatives, with a share of the vote comparable to the general election.
 The Glasgow Herald's William Russell stated that the outcome "firmly endorsed" the First Thatcher Ministry's conduct of the war.
 Party chairman Cecil Parkinson claimed that the result was better than he had expected.

 Tyler increased the Alliance's share from 17.1% for Liberals in 1979 to 26.8%.
 Russell agreed with Liberal Whip Alan Beith's claim that the more than 9% increase was much better than expected, writing that "the Alliance bandwagon may have been temporally stalled" during the war, but the result had some positives for the Alliance.

 Labour's vote was nearly halved from 20.2% in 1979 to 10.4%, and Blair lost his deposit.
 Russell described Blair ("a very good candidate") finishing in third place "a disaster" for Labour.
 The journalist attributed the poor outcome to "internal squabbling of the past year between Left and Right".